 Individuals living with rare diseases have a lot to navigate with regards to the availability of, and access to, life-saving medications.
 They also face additional stressors associated with the current global health crisis posed by COVID-19 over the past year.
-Earlier this month, I participated in virtual Rare Disease Day activities hosted by the National Institutes of Health (NIH) Clinical Center and National Center for Advancing Translational Sciences (NCATS) as part of the global observance to focus the world’s attention on this important subject.
+Earlier this month, I participated in the virtual Rare Disease Day 2021 activities hosted by the National Institutes of Health (NIH) Clinical Center and National Center for Advancing Translational Sciences (NCATS) as part of the global observance to focus the world’s attention on this important subject.

 Dr. Christopher Austin, Director of NCATS, commended the rare disease community on their commitment to progressing research for rare disease patients and expounded on the importance of rare disease treatment.
 “The last year has seen a historic…accuracy in the development of therapeutics and vaccines for COVID-19 and the urgency we have seen in the public and private sector is the kind of urgency that we feel in the rare disease community every day.”

 Here are some key messages from the event: